-- A quarter of transactions in the Fashion & Luxury and Sporting Goods categories now occur on mobile devices - Mass Merchants, Travel and Health & Beauty are categories to watch as they are seeing consistent growth with smartphone adoption. - The Home category has historically been slow-performing, but is now growing rapidly.
+- 1 in 3 transactions in Fashion & Luxury, Home and Sporting Goods are now on mobile - Health & Beauty is a category to watch as they are seeing consistent growth with smartphone adoption. - The Travel category has historically been slow-performing, but is now growing rapidly.

-Smartphones continue to displace tablets
+Smartphones continue to displace tablets in Spain